 Large-scale restoration efforts began in 2011 in Harris Creek sanctuary.
 The initial phase of the restoration project was completed in 2015, with a total of 348 acres of reef restored.
-Monitoring is underway to gauge success.
+All six-year monitoring has been completed.

 The restoration plan for Harris Creek can be found here.

 oyster metrics are quantitative evaluation criteria used to determine the restoration success of an oyster reef and tributary.